JeromeJGuay/dcs5/README.md

 NOT UP TO DATE FOR THE CURRENT RELEASE.
 CONTACT ME FOR HELP

-This python (python 3.10) application provides graphical interface to interact with a BigFin Dcs5 XT measuring board via Bluetooth.
+This python (python 3.10) application provides graphical interface to interact (GUI) with a BigFin Dcs5 XT measuring board via Bluetooth.
 The application will turn stylus input on the measuring board into keyboard inputs basically turning the dcs5 measuring board into a wireless keyboard.
 A Marel Marine Scale can also be connected to the application.
 See the project [marel_marine_scale_controller](https://github.com/iml-gddaiss/marel_marine_scale_controller) for more information.